Decoding the Registration Process of a Private Limited Company in Chennai

 6) Memorandum of Association

-The charter of the firm is represented by an MOA.
-It is a legal document created during the process of forming and registering a private company in Chennai.
+An MOA represents the charter of the firm.
+It is a legal document created while forming and registering a private company in Chennai.
 It outlines the company’s connection with shareholders and the goals for which it was established.

 Contents of MOA